Step-by-Step: Secure Your Digital Life in 30 Minutes

 - Ensure the browser is set to update automatically

-20β25 Minutes: Review Connected Accounts
+20–25 Minutes: Review Connected Accounts

 Third-party integrations often retain access long after they are no longer needed, increasing your attack surface.
+Applying Identity and Access Management (IAM) principles and understanding Role-Based Access Control (RBAC) helps minimize unnecessary privileges.

 - Review third-party app permissions across major platforms